 The logic behind value engineering is that if producers anticipate a product to become obsolete in practical terms over some time, they can design it to last for that period alone.
 Products could be built with better quality components.
 Still, with a value design, they are not because they would involve unnecessary costs for the manufacturer and, to a lesser extent, increased costs for the buyer.
 Value engineering will significantly reduce these costs.
 A business typically uses the least expensive components that meet the product’s life expectancy.

 The main objective of value engineering is to make the target cost of a product by:

 - Identification of improved product designs to reduce production costs without sacrificing functionality

 - Elimination of unnecessary features that increase the cost of the product.

 Value Engineering Analysis

-Value engineering requires the use of a functional analysis.
+Value engineering requires the use of functional analysis.
 This process involves the segregation of a product into its many elements.
-For example, in the case of automobiles, the function could consist of comfort, performance, aesthetics, consistency, superiority, pleasant appearance and other aspects.
+For example, in the case of automobiles, the function could consist of comfort, performance, aesthetics, consistency, superiority, pleasant appearance, and other aspects.
 A value is determined for each item that reflects the amount the customer is willing to pay for the product.
 To obtain this information, companies usually conduct surveys with customers.
-The total values for each function provide the estimated sales price from which the target profit is deducted to deduct the target cost.
+Each function’s total values provide the estimated sales price from which the target profit is deducted to deduct the target cost.
 The cost of each feature of a product is compared with the benefits perceived by customers.
-If the cost of the function exceeds the advantages for the customer, the feature must be removed, modified to reduce the cost or improved in the perceived value so that its value is greater than the cost.
+If the cost of the function exceeds the advantages for the customer, the feature must be removed, modified to reduce the cost, or improved in the perceived value so that its value is greater than the cost.